JaladhiSonagara/Prediction-using-Supervised-Machine-Learning-/README.md

-# Prediction-using-Supervised-Machine-Learning-
+# Prediction-using-Supervised-Machine-Learning
-Predicting the percentage of an student based on the no. of study hours.
+Predicting the percentage of an student based on the no. of study hours
+Tools : Jupyter Noteook
+Language: Python
+Used Linear Regression